TankHQ/tank/docs/01-introduction.md

 All the crates in this workspace share the same version.

 ## Why Tank?
-**Intelligence Report**: A quick recon of the battlefield revealed that while existing heavy weaponry is effective, there was a critical need for a more adaptable, cleaner design capable of true multi-theater dominance.
+**Intelligence Report**: A quick recon of the battlefield revealed that while existing heavy weaponry is effective, there was a critical need for a more adaptable, cleaner design.
 Tank was designed from scratch to address these weaknesses.

 **1. Modular Architecture**: Some systems rely on hardcoded enums for database support, which limits flexibility.
 If a backend isn't in the core list, it cannot be used.
-Tank uses an extensible design pattern: a driver can be implemented for any database (SQL or NoSQL) without touching the core library.
+Tank is designed to be extensible: a driver can be implemented for any database (SQL or NoSQL) without touching the core library.
 If it can hold data, Tank can likely target it.

 **2. Zero Boilerplate**: Field operations shouldn't require filling out forms in triplicate.
 Some tools force data definition twice: once in a complex DSL and again as a Rust struct.
-Tank keeps it simple: **One struct.
-One definition.** The macros handle table creation, selection, and insertion automatically based on standard Rust structs.
+Tank keeps it simple: one struct, one definition.
+The macros handle table creation, selection, and insertion automatically.
 You can set up tables and get database communication running in just a few lines of code, all through a unified API that works the same regardless of the backend.
 Perfect for spinning up tests and prototypes rapidly while still scaling to production backends.

 *Hold the line.
 Maintain discipline.
 Tank out.*